 TalentsBrand is about bringing women together to bring the best out of them and helping them achieve their true purpose.
-We help women to build on their skills and talent to become successful entrepreneurs, and we do this by providing resources, organising workshops and events, and providing 1-2-1 training and support.
+We help women to build on their skills and talent to become successful entrepreneurs, and we do this by providing resources, organising workshops, online training and providing 1-2-1 training and support.

 About Favour - Director of TalentsBrand

-Favour Onabanjo is the founder and director of TalentsBrand.
-Favour's vision is to help women to break free from any barriers to reach their goals and dreams – to achieve their true purpose.
+Favour Onabanjo is the founder and a director at TalentsBrand.
+Our vision is to help women to break free from any barriers to reaching their goals and dreams – to achieve their true purpose.
 She is passionate about bringing women together to learn, network and grow.
-Favour organises events and workshops in London that help women build the skills and confidence to succeed in their life and business.
+We organises events and workshops in London and Southeast areas that help women build the skills and confidence to succeed in their lives and business.

 "I'd like to tell you a little bit about myself and TalentsBrand.
 My name is Favour Onabanjo.
 I am a graduate of Banking and Finance, full-time worker, a mum, a student (Part qualify Accountant), and an entrepreneur.
 I was born into business.
 Even though, I have always like to do a white-collar job as a child because I love looking great and prestigious; there is something in me that always wanting to create something new and unique.
 I love the feeling of creating something new everyday, or learning a new skill, or just being in charge of my own day.
 I love seeing the business grow.
 And, again, it’s not just the money – think of it like watching a flower you planted grow… there’s something deeply satisfying there – for me – at least.